Westerkerk: Rembrandt

-Dutch Royal Family
+Dutch royal family

 On March 10, 1966, Princess Beatrix married Prince Claus von Amsberg in the Westerkerk.
-The 'Nieuwe Kerk' on Dam Square where royal weddings are usually held was being renovated at the time.
+The Nieuwe Kerk on Dam Square where royal weddings are usually held was being renovated at the time.

 Anne Frank

-The Westerkerk is located close to the Anne Frank House where diarist Anne Frank, her family and others were hid in the 'Achterhuis' from Nazi persecution for two years during World War II.
+The Westerkerk is located close to the Anne Frank House where diarist Anne Frank, her family and others were hid in the Achterhuis from Nazi persecution for two years during World War II.
 The Westertoren is mentioned frequently in her diary – its clock-face on the tower could be seen from the attic of the Achterhuis, and Anne Frank described the chiming of the carillon as a source of comfort.
 A memorial statue of Anne Frank is located outside the church at Westermarkt.